 Finding the Hardest Ones, Part Two

-Case studies show problem solving methods where key data are missing – without embarking on new research – by analyzing data such as naming patterns, birth/marriage witness data, inheritance data, sibling data, timelines, family migrations, and other data already in your database.
+Elementary, My Dear Watson!
+Solving your Genealogy Puzzles with Clues You Have.Case studies show problem solving methods where key data are missing – without embarking on new research – by analyzing data such as naming patterns, birth/marriage witness data, inheritance data, sibling data, timelines, family migrations, and other data already in your database.

-Solving the Most Common Family History Mysteries Online .
+Solving the Most Common Family History Mysteries Online

-Finding Ancestors in Online Newspapers
+Strategies for Finding Ancestors in Historic Online Newspapers

 This “how-to” presentation describes the most efficient methods to find people among online (and offline) newspaper collections.
+Case studies emphasize Family Search Wikis, Linkpendium and Google.
+Finding methods focus on the ancestor's exact location and time period.

-This class uses case studies to show how to avoid the most common mistakes: trusting the “long-time proven” data; believing family myths; connecting improper “same-name”: people; failing the reasonableness test; trusting genealogy “snake-oil” salesmen; and believing all original records.
+This class uses case studies to show how to avoid the most common mistakes: trusting the “long-time proven” data; believing family myths; connecting improper “same-name” people; failing the reasonableness test; trusting genealogy “snake-oil” salesmen; and believing all original records.

 Genealogy Unplugged: When Offline Records Are the Best

 Class members will learn, through case studies, methods of using the best offline records to give a more effective balance to their research.
+Offline records may include newspapers, books, property, church, government, and other records.

 DNA Research

-DNA 101: Introduction to DNA Research
+Introduction to DNA Research

 This presentation offers a non-technical description of the basic DNA tests and their most effective genealogy uses.
+Case studies are used to show the genealogical value of each of the three major types of tests (Y male line, mitochondrial female line test, and autosomal test).

-Finding 6th and 7th Cousins: DNA Results Can Be So Good You Can Hardly Believe It!
+Autosomal Tests: So Good You Can Hardly Believe It!

 Class members will learn, through Ancestry DNA case studies, how newly identified ancestors can be found as far back as the 7th generation.
+Examples make major use of early New England ancestors..

 Finding the Hardest Ones with DNA